Logo

 irritable bowel syndrome

-Bloating is a common symptom of IBS.
+Bloating is a common symptom of IBS in Singapore.

-What causes irritable bowel syndrome (IBS)?
+What causes Irritable Bowel Syndrome (IBS)?

 The causes of irritable bowel syndrome are still relatively unknown.
 However, several factors can contribute to a flare-up of IBS symptoms.
 These factors are: